How to Size a Watch Bracelet

 Identify Your Bracelet Link Type Before You Touch Anything

 Most bracelets fall into two camps.
 Screw links and pin links.
-Some brands also use pins with collars, which are small sleeves inside the link that keep everything tight.
-These collars are easy to lose and annoying to replace, which is why you want to know they exist before one pings across the room.
+Some brands also use pins with collars, meaning small sleeves inside the link that keep everything secure.
+The problem is they’re easy to lose and tedious to replace, so it pays to know they’re there before one goes flying.

 How To Measure And Plan The Link Removal

 Before you remove anything, put the watch on and centre it on your wrist.
 Note how much slack you have.
-The goal is to remove links evenly from both sides of the clasp so the clasp stays centred under the wrist.
-A clasp sitting off to one side is uncomfortable and looks sloppy.
+Keep the clasp centred under the wrist by taking links from both sides.
+Once it drifts off to one side, it’s uncomfortable and looks sloppy.

-Most people remove the same number of links from each side or as close as possible.
-If the bracelet has a fixed side near the clasp or an asymmetrical construction, you may have fewer options.
+Remove links from both sides where you can.
+If the bracelet is fixed on one side or built unevenly, you’ll have to compromise.
 Still aim for balance.
 Also, remember that many clasps have micro-adjustment positions.
 Use those for fine-tuning rather than forcing the fit purely with links.

 A good approach is to remove fewer links than you think you need, then refine with micro-adjustment.
 You can always take one more out.
 Reinstalling links is possible, but it is slower, and it increases the risk of scratches and lost parts.